Main Range Railway: History

 After the opening of the line, a number of stations and sidings were established along the route between Murphy's Creek and Toowoomba stations.
 Stations were located at Murphy's Creek (1867), Holmes, known as 87 Mile siding until 1912, Ballard, in use by 1876, Rangeview, a public station by 1949, and Harlaxton (1884).
 Sidings included Cliffdale (by 1912), 88 and 95 Mile (1916) and Calobra, Commonwealth and Magoon (1942).
 While most of the components of these places are gone, Spring Bluff railway station (known as Highfields until 1890) survives as an example of the small railway settlements that used to exist on the range.
 Situated approximately halfway up the Main Range, equipped with a natural spring for watering and a level section of track, Spring Bluff has always been the principal halt between Murphy's Creek and Toowoomba and the only station equipped with a resident station master.
 Spring Bluff was utilised locally by nearby settlers and the Highfields sawmill.

 By 1879, Spring Bluff station included a 7000-gallon gravity-fed supply of water, passenger station and office, porter's cottage and station master's residence.
 The existing station and night officer's quarters are thought to date from the 1880s.
 The crossing loop was extended in 1911 and 1959, with its current configuration dating from 1968.
 By 1963 the complex also included a signal cabin, single men's quarters (now removed), fettler's quarters, and loading bank.
 The station building contains two electric staff machines that demonstrate the safe management of multiple trains using the main range.
 No train driver was able to proceed between stations up or down the range without the issue of a staff.
 In 1992, Spring Bluff Station was decommissioned and Centralised Traffic Control (CTC) was installed.

 From the early 1900s the picturesque surrounds of Spring Bluff became a popular local destination for recreation and leisure, with an entertainment shed provided on a rise behind the station between 1907 and 1911.
 In addition to recreation and leisure, Spring Bluff was and remains well known for its floral displays and gardens.
-Early evidence of efforts to beautify the surrounds exist in the sole remaining London Plane tree (Platanus acerifolia), one of five planted in 1870.
+Early evidence of efforts to beautify the surrounds exist in the sole remaining London Plane (Platanus × hispanica) tree, one of five planted in 1870.
 From the 1910s, Queensland Railways began promoting the beautification of stations and growing of vegetables by station staff, with competitions held for the best displays.
 During the 1930s and 1940s Station Master Ralph Kirsop, his wife Lillian and night officers undertook extensive improvements to the gardens, creating flower beds terraced with blue metal stone.
 Spring Bluff Station was awarded prizes numerous times for its floral displays and produce.